-Next, I decided on using one of my favourites- maps.
-At the risk of being a little chiché, I chose to use, maps which would offer a nice contrasting colour while being very inexpensive.
+Next, I decided on using one of my favourites to cover the interior.
+At the risk of being a little chiché, I chose to use maps, which would offer a nice contrasting colour while being very inexpensive.
 I measured out pieces, cut them and applied mod podge to the suitcase interior, one section at a time.
 I then applied the paper, smoothing it out over the “modpodged” surface carefully.

 When it came to the edges of the paper, it was hard to make a perfect straight cut and so I decided to add a ribbon trim to finish it off.

 At the fabric store there wasn’t much choice in terms of colour so I opted for white.
 I used modpodge once again, only on the side that would be glued to the suitcase this time.
 Sometimes I needed to hold the ribbon in place a few seconds, so it would hold (using clips would have also been useful).
 It held in place nicely, once dry and did not go yellow (some glues will turn yellow).

 Originally, I had ordered another thicker cotton braid online but was told the order was cancelled due to distribution problems.
 At this time, it arrived however.
 I thought I’d use it for something else but after letting the other ribbon dry properly, it was rather translucent which I didn’t like.
 I therefore decided to use the newly arrived thicker braid.
 My plan was to remove the first ribbon to then apply the other but since the first one was quite firmly fixed into place, I decided to add the second one on top, centered over the first one.
 This I felt, provided a much nicer finishing to the edges.